yiisoft/form/docs/radiolist.md

 ### Custom values

 Custom values could be set as well.
-In this example we use two values for selection states (`Inactive`, `Active`), and `Undefined` when the radio is not checked.
+In this example we use two values for selection states (`Inactive`, `Active`), and `Undefined` when the radio is not selected.

 ```php
 <?php